run-ai/docs/docs/admin/runai-setup/config/dr.md

 ### Additional Configuration

-During the installation of Run:ai you have created two value files,
+During the installation of Run:ai you have created two value files:

-* one for the Run:ai control plane (also called 'backend').
+* One for the Run:ai control plane.
 See [kubernetes](../self-hosted/k8s/backend.md) or [OpenShift](../self-hosted/ocp/backend.md),
-*  and one for the cluster (see [kubernetes](../self-hosted/k8s/cluster.md) or [OpenShift](../self-hosted/ocp/cluster.md)).
+* One for the cluster (see [kubernetes](../self-hosted/k8s/cluster.md) or [OpenShift](../self-hosted/ocp/cluster.md)).

-You will want to save these files, or extract a current version of the file by using the [upgrade](../self-hosted/k8s/upgrade.md) script.
+You will want to save these files or extract a current version of the file by using the [upgrade](../self-hosted/k8s/upgrade.md) script.

 ## Recovery